BillyDM/awesome-audio-dsp/PLUGIN_DEVELOPMENT_FRAMEWORKS.md

   - Targets CLAP and VST3 plugin formats.
   - Targets Linux, Mac, and Windows platforms.
   - Has several different options for GUI such as [`Vizia`], [`Iced`], and [`egui`].
-  - Very new and still in the alpha stage.
+  - Very new and still somewhat a work in progress, but the essential features you need to get started are there.
+  - There is now a [`cookiecutter template`] to help get you started faster.

 ## [`DISTRHO Plugin Framework`]
   - Full-stack framework with GUI in C++.